Patience Gray Psychoanalytic psychotherapist , BA1

-Certificate in Psychodynamic Counselling (WPF), Postgraduate Diploma in Psychodynamic Counselling (WPF), Training in Jungian Analytical Psychotherapy (WMIP), Associate Professional Member of WMIP, UKCP Registered Psychotherapist, Member of the Confederation for Analytical Psychology, Clinical Associate Severnside Institute for Psychotherapy.
+Certificate in Psychodynamic Counselling (WPF), Postgraduate Diploma in Psychodynamic Counselling (WPF), Training in Jungian Analytical Psychotherapy (WMIP), Professional Member of WMIP, BPC Registered Jungian Analytical Psychotherapist.

 I have worked in a counselling agency, in a GP surgery, as part of an NHS Mental Health Team, and I now work in private practice.

-I subscribe to the Ethical Principles and Code of Professional Conduct of the UK Council for Psychotherapy.
+I subscribe to the Code of Ethics of the British Psychoanalytic Council.

 £45 per session.